AmitKumarDas/Decisions/blogs/maya_ops.md

 #### What MayaOps should provide
 - [ ] Simple way to code operations supported by Maya
 - [ ] Provide proper error messages for invalid operations
+- [ ] Operation steps can be ordered
 - [ ] Ability to package operations to be used by Upgrade Executor
 - [ ] Ability to package operations to be used as a replacement for RunTask(s)
 - [ ] Ability to package operations to be used inside Ginkgo & Gomega code